schoolofmarkets/schoolofmarkets.github.io/courses.md

   caption: ''
 - template: hero-banner-w-image
   block: hero-3
   headline: Too good to be true?
-Here is something that you'd find harder beleving.
-All this for <br><strong>₹ 4999!</strong>
+Here is something that you'd find harder beleving.	<br><strong>₹ 4999.
+That's it.</strong>
   content: Not a penny more.
 Not a paise of continued support fees, not a paise extra for calls.
 We won't give calls, but, give you enough knowledge, for you to generate calls.
     This is the best deal in the history of mankind.<br>Wait... are you <strong>Still waiting</strong>?
   cta: